inkmi/erro/README.md

 *Forked from [snwfdhmp/errlog](https://github.com/snwfdhmp/errlog)*

-Erro is a simple libary that helps finding the reasons for errors in your Golang code.
+Erro (pronounced *'arrow'*) is a simple libary that helps finding the reasons for errors in your Golang code.
 When an error is created through **erro**, the source of the failing code is shown together with the stack trace and the variables that led to the error.

 ![Erro example outpuit](https://raw.githubusercontent.com/StephanSchmidt/erro/master/ErroExample.png)